 By now, you deeply know your audience.

 You know what they want.
 What they dream.
 What they fear.

 You can use your surveys, personas, and audience knowledge to serve them better.

 A great example of this is how I created my course, The Expert SEO Content Writer.

 After a brilliant light-bulb moment in which I learned I COULD teach people to write, I sat down and wrote a survey asking them what they wanted.

 Over 50 people replied, and I got my brilliant idea: a course on how to write for search engines AND humans to rank better on Google.

 I LOVE this technique, which is why I use it again and again to build new products and programs.

-Just recently, I ran a survey on Twitter which helped me come up with my latest paid service, a POWERFUL, live, subscription-based community opening up at the end of THIS November named G.R.O.W. with Julia.
+Just recently, I ran a survey on Twitter which helped me come up with my latest paid service, a POWERFUL, live, subscription-based community named G.R.O.W. with Julia.